Payments

 Assigning rules to services

-After creating a deposit rule, you choose which services it applies to.
-A rule with no services assigned has no effect.
+After creating a service-scoped deposit rule, you choose which services it applies to.
+A service-scoped rule with no services assigned has no effect.
+Whole-booking rules apply venue-wide and skip this step.

 On web